Our Privacy Promise to you:

 What does this mean for you?

-Our Data Privacy Notice provides you with information about how we use your personal data which we are required to give you by law.
+Our Data Privacy Notice provides you with information about how we use your personal data.
 Each section sets out how we collect, process and retain your personal data whilst providing you with a service.
 Please use the following list to choose which sections of our Data Privacy Notice you want to read:

-- How long we will retain your personal data
+- How long do we retain your personal data?

-- Who we will share your personal data with
+- Who we share your personal data with?

 - Transferring your personal data outside of the European Economic Area (EEA)